tazziedave/Simple-Text-Preprocessor/README.md

 		-1[tag] -2[tag] -3[tag] -4[tag] -5[tag] -6[tag] -7[tag] -8[tag] -9commentString ...
 		-Q -F -H -? -E -L]

-Most of the following documentation is taken from using the command:
+The following documentation is taken from using the command:

 	SPP -h (or SPP -? for a section at a time

     Description:
       Simple text file preprocessor.
       Creates OutFile from InFile by including or excluding text based on defined conditionals (from the command line or within the InFile) and conditions specified within the InFile.